-4. Click Wi-Fi, select the Wi-Fi Network Name (SSID) that you created in the setup and then enter your Wi-Fi password.
+4. Click Wi-Fi, select the Wi-Fi Network Name (SSID) that you created during setup and then enter the default Wi-Fi password located on your Wi-Fi configuration note.

-5. Once connected, click on the SharePort Mobile icon.
+5. Once connected, tap on the SharePort Mobile icon.

-6. The following screen will appear.
+The following screen will appear.

-7. Click on Settings icon located on the right top corner of the screen.
-Click Edit to enter your User Name and Password.
+6. Tap on the Settings icon located on the top-right corner of the screen.
+Tap Edit to enter your User Name and Password (the default username is admin and the password field should be left blank).
 Once you finish, click Done to continue.

-8. For the Movie section, click the movie icon to play your movie from your USB flash drive.
+7. For the Movie section, click the movie icon to play your movie from your USB flash drive.

-9. For the Music section, click the music icon to play your music from your USB flash drive.
+8. For the Music section, click the music icon to play your music from your USB flash drive.

-10. For the Photo section, click the Photo icon to view your photos from your USB flash drive.
+9. For the Photo section, click the Photo icon to view your photos from your USB flash drive.

-11. For the Files section, click on the Files icon to view your files from your USB flash drive.
+10. For the Files section, click on the Files icon to view your files from your USB flash drive.

-12. For the Folder section, click the folder icon to view your folders from your USB flash drive.
+11. For the Folder section, click the folder icon to view your folders from your USB flash drive.